davidcarlisle/ll/en/lesson-06.md

 ---
-title: "Extending LaTeX using packages"
+title: "Extending LaTeX using packages and definitions"
 ---

 After having declared a class, in the preamble you can modify functionality in